ucc23/updt_UCC/zenodo/README.txt

 # The Unified Cluster Catalogue (UCC)

-These files correspond to the XXXXXX version of the UCC database (https://ucc.ar).
+These files correspond to the XXXXXX version of the UCC database (https://ucc.ar), composed of YYYYYY clusters with a combined ZZZZZZ members.

 ## Referencing